nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 - At least one of the optional fields must be provided.
 - Existing values will be updated to the input values.
 - Type of the user can be changed from `buyer` to `seller` & vice versa by adding a `Property` or a `Preference` which removes the user's current `Property` or `Preference`.
-- You can remove all the person’s properties by typing `pr/` without specifying any properties after it.
+- You can remove all the client’s properties by typing `pr/` without specifying any properties after it.

 Examples:

-- `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+- `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st client to be `91234567` and `johndoe@example.com` respectively.
-- `edit 2 n/Betsy Crower p/1234567 pf/West, 1-room, $100000, $200000` Edits the name of the 2nd person to be `Betsy Crower` and updates the 2nd person to have a `preference` turning the
+- `edit 2 n/Betsy Crower p/1234567 pf/West, 1-room, $100000, $200000` Edits the name of the 2nd client to be `Betsy Crower` and updates the 2nd client to have a `preference` turning the
-2nd person into a `buyer`.
+2nd client into a `buyer`.
-- `edit 2 n/Betsy Crower pr/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing properties.
+- `edit 2 n/Betsy Crower pr/` Edits the name of the 2nd client to be `Betsy Crower` and clears all existing properties.
-- `edit 2 i/Living.png:living room` Edits 2nd person to only have `Living.png` and removes all other images.
+- `edit 2 i/Living.png:living room` Edits 2nd client to only have `Living.png` and removes all other images.

 ### Deleting a client: `delete`